Shaikumar2006/Fatigue-Life-Estimator-MATLAB/README.md

 - `plot_sn_curve.m` – Visualizes the S-N curve
 - `sn_data_example.csv` – Sample fatigue data
 - `GUI_version.mlapp` – Optional App Designer GUI
+- The App file is enough to run the whole project but if you want you can download the seperate function files to run in your command window without the GUI

 ## Run Instructions